Top Trails for Wild Blueberry Picking in Western NC: When, Where, and How

 Western North Carolina is home to many trails ripe with wild blueberries and other edible treasures.
 Here are some of the more popular trails that offer a generous bounty during the summer months:

-- Craggy Gardens: Situated off the Blue Ridge Parkway, around milepost 364, Craggy Gardens is a lush, high-elevation area known for its rhododendron blooms and patches of wild blueberries.
-The trail is easy to moderate, making it a popular choice for families and less-experienced hikers.
+• Craggy Gardens: Near milepost 364 on the Blue Ridge Parkway, this is a high-elevation area.
+It is known for its rhododendron blooms and blueberry patches.
+The trail is easy to moderate.
+Families and beginner hikers often enjoy it.

 Best Month to Pick Wild Blueberries in the Mountains of NC